SEMINARS, MEETINGS, AND EVENTS

 and, to this good end, the lecture is dedicated.

-Since its inception, the McGinnis lecture program has brought 36 exemplary speakers to campus, including four Nobel laureates (J. Michael Bishop, David Baltimore, Phil Sharp, and Elizabeth Blackburn), and twenty-seven members of the National Academy of Sciences, including leading investigators in the areas of virology, microbial pathogenesis and physiology, molecular biology, immunology, and RNA biology.
+Since its inception, the McGinnis lecture program has brought 37 exemplary speakers to campus, including five Nobel laureates (J. Michael Bishop, David Baltimore, Phil Sharp, Elizabeth Blackburn, and Peter Doherty), and thirty members of the National Academy of Sciences, including leading investigators in the areas of molecular biology, virology, microbial pathogenesis and physiology, immunology, vaccines, and RNA biology.

 Click here for a complete list of previous McGinnis Memorial Lecture speakers.